bvkrauth/bvkrauth.github.io/_talks/social.md

 title: "Social interactions, thresholds, and unemployment in neighborhoods"
 collection: publications
 permalink: /publication/social
-excerpt "This paper establishes a stylized fact about unemployment in U.S. urban neighborhoods: the relationship between average human capital and the unemployment rate in a given neighborhood is highly nonlinear.
+excerpt "This paper establishes a stylized fact about unemployment in U.S. urban neighborhoods - the relationship between average human capital and the unemployment rate in a given neighborhood is highly nonlinear.
 Specifically, the predicted unemployment rate for a neighborhood increases dramatically when the fraction of neighborhood residents with college degrees falls below twenty percent.
 This pattern appears across all of the major U.S. cities.
 I then